 If you find yourself uncomfortable exploring spirituality, it might be because you have a complicated relationship with religion.
-Sometimes people feel negatively towards religion due to trauma related to their upbringing or a religious community they were brought up in.
+Sometimes people feel negatively towards religion due to trauma related to their upbringing or the religious community they were raised in.

-Ask yourself deep questions to help create this foundation to base your spirituality on.
+Ask yourself deep questions to help create this foundation on which to base your spirituality.
 Answer them honestly, and you’ll create the framework to start your unique approach to spirituality.

 Programs that follow the 12-Step program often mention a higher power, or in the case of AA, they mention God.
 That can be a turn-off for some who don’t feel religious.
 In most 12-Step style programs, a higher power doesn’t mean the Christian God, but rather any higher power that is greater than yourself and is loving.

-If you have a hard time connecting to something larger than yourself, know that you’re not alone.
+If you have difficulty connecting to something larger than yourself, know that you’re not alone.
 It can be hard to see the big picture and connect to it, or you might not have the same perspective.
 Maybe you don’t see something bigger.
 However, a part of spirituality is exploring that.

 A great way to connect to and develop your spirituality is to take on a regular practice.
 Attending a place of worship can be a starting point if you feel comfortable.
-Some congregations are non-denominational, but if you feel more at home with a particular denomination, it’s a great idea to seek that out.
+Some congregations are non-denominational, but it’s great to seek that out if you feel more at home with a particular denomination.
 If you aren’t interested in attending service with a religious organization, there are independent practices that can be valuable to expanding or establishing your spiritual connection.